Moken: Way of life

 A Moken boat.
 Note the bifurcated bow missing in traditional Thai fishing boats.

-Their knowledge of the sea enables them to live off its fauna and flora by using simple tools such as nets and spears to forage for food, which allows them to impact the environment more minimally than other more intensive forms of subsistence.
+Their knowledge of the sea enables them to live off its fauna and flora by using simple tools such as nets and spears to forage for food, which allows them to impact the environment less than other more intensive forms of subsistence.
 Furthermore, their frequent movement in kin groups of between two and ten families also allows the land to rest and prevents overuse.
 Moken are considered hunter-gatherers due to their nomadic lifestyle and lack of material good accumulation.
 They also believe strongly in the idea that natural resources cannot be owned individually but are rather something that the entire community has access to without restrictions.
 Their egalitarian society follows into their ancestral worship as they regularly present supernatural beings with food offerings.
-Aside from ancestor worship, the Moken have no religion.

 More recently, they have reached out and begun trading some food (sea cucumbers and edible bird's nests) as well as marine products like pearls for other necessities at local markets.
 Trading and epidemics (cholera and smallpox) also lead to their nomadic lifestyles in order to collect a variety of products to trade and to avoid the spread of deadly diseases.
 If an epidemic begins to spread, the infected members will remain at the location with a small amount of provisions, while healthy members will depart to a new location.
 The hope is that the provisions will allow the sick enough time to recuperate while not endangering the rest of the kin group with their sickness.
 The nomadic lifestyle can also reduce group conflict as affected parties may leave one kin group and enter another to give some distance and allow the feud to die down.
 After some time has passed and the arguing parties see each other once more, the intensity of the argument will have decreased leading to more amicable relationships.
 The Moken use 83 plant species for food, 33 for medicinal purposes, 53 for construction of huts, boats and tools, and 54 species for other purposes.